 "Well, no, not really.
 I mean I don't know.
 I just remember my uncle Arthur, he was a teacher, talking at a family get-together.
 He mentioned the word determinism, so I looked it up.
 So how can you predict in advance what someone will experience?
 Doesn't free will undermine that foresight?"

 The coordinator winced.
 The luminescent white fog billowing about their feet surged and percolated.
 The lighting flickered, passing through a nauseating chartreuse to finally settling on a soft rose.
-Taking a step back, he took a deep breath, exhaustion creased his face.
+He breathed deeply, fatigue creased his face.
 After a few moments, all returned to normal, such as it was.
 The conductor of ceremonies shot Dave a piercing glance, then dove in.

 "Most, in fact, are assigned without consideration for their approval.
 They haven't learned certain important lessons about life, and so need to follow paths which will instruct them.
 Sometimes the lessons are hard to swallow.
 And also sometimes those souls still don't learn.
 They were simply reacting to mistreatment or fate or they didn't know any better, or they were forced, blackmailed, peer pressured, the list goes on.
 Feeling sorry for themselves, they act out of revenge.
 Or just the opposite, they believe that God himself wants them to be wholly self-centered--my will is the will of God--what hubris, it's madness.
 Trying to make sense of it, of each individual, separating each one out from the general population,..., it's a major problem.
 Each one is a unique conglomeration of characteristics and tendencies, nature and nurture working in tandem to give expression to a soul; when they show up here eventually--and people come from all over--it's,..., well, it takes a lot of time to learn the ropes, to be able to read people."